Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 - Feel free to change the **Layer title**, which is shown in the ARpoise app (don't forget to click "Save" to save your changes!)
 It is displayed by the ARpoise app on a white background in the top center of the screen.
 The white background is very short however!
 - Otherwise please leave these properties at the default values, or discuss with the admin before you change them.
-- Scroll down to read explanations of all the properties.

 Beneath the properties menu is a list of all the POIs that make up the AR experience of your layer.
 If you have created new assets for a completely new POI, you add it with the New POI link.